tarlingvallimlab/Absorption-CYP7A1/README.md

 This folder contains the input and output for CYP7A1_absorption_GSEA.R

 #### 1. CYP7A1_absorption_GSEA.R
-This script performs GSEA at FDR 10% using the clusterProfiler package
+This script performs GSEA at FDR 10% using the clusterProfiler package using Hallmark Gene Sets.

 + R v3.6.3
 + clusterProfiler v3.10.1